Generic Emergency Procedures / Information Resources

 Maple Ridge/Pitt Meadows Community Services is prepared for emergency situations that could impact personnel, clients and the facilities.
 The Executive Director or designate is responsible for communicating all emergency situations to the Board of Directors.
 In the event of a facility closure:

-• An emergency contact number(s) will be posted for the agency.
+• Emergency contact number(s) will be posted for the agency

-• It will be the responsibility of the Executive Director in conjunction with the Management team to arrange for alternate locations for service if the relocation needs to be longer than temporary (a couple of hours to one day).
-The Executive Director or designate will work with Community Partners and the Ministries to find space to utilize while the facility is closed.
+• It will be the responsibility of the Executive Director in conjunction with the Senior Leadership Team to arrange for alternate locations for service if the relocation needs to be longer than temporary (a couple of hours to one day).
+The Executive Director or designate will work with Community Partners and the Ministries to find a space to utilize while the facility is closed.

 In the event of a temporary emergency that results in the agency having to relocate its service, programs will find temporary relocation at other agency or community facilities.
 These temporary locations will provide telephones, internet, washrooms, and meeting space.